anthonymakela/anthonymakela.github.io/_posts/2018-12-25-The-Riddler-Simulations.md

 We got the first question(What are the chances the better player wins a 12-game match?) right as you can see from above.

+And here is our results for the second question, they seem to be almost exactly the same.

 ``` r
 exp(approx(ngames_$win, log(ngames_$ngames), xout = .75)$y)